vmikk/phylonext_manual/docs/parameters.md

     For details see [Biodiverse manual](https://github.com/shawnlaffan/biodiverse/wiki/Indices).
     The most common indices are listed here: [`Diversity indices`](biodiverse.md).

+^2^:
+    In order to estimate standardized effect sizes (SES) of different diversity metrics and determine whether the obtained estimates are more extreme than what might be predicted given a null model, Biodiverse requires to perform randomization.
+    By default, Biodiverse uses the `rand_structured` randomization algorithm, which shuffles species occurrences randomly across the entire area while preserving the species richness of each sample or grid cell.
+This method works well for most studies and is very effective.
+    However, in cases where the analysis is conducted on a large scale and involves samples from different biomes or continents, the total pool of species may span multiple environments.
+As a result, randomizations may allocate a polar taxon to the tropics, or a desert taxon to a rainforest.
+One way to address this issue is by performing randomizations within a subset of data based on a spatial condition, such as biomes or zoogeographic regions.
+    PhyloNext allows the user to specify such conditions as a GeoPackage file with multiple polygons.
+    This feature enables users to keep any species within the biome in which they are found while still randomly relocating them.
+    Hence, the randomization process can be tailored to suit the specific needs of the study and ensure that the results accurately reflect the distribution of species in the area of interest.
 ## Visualization - interactive

 Interactive visualization depends on [Leaflet library](https://leafletjs.com/).